preciofishbone/OmniaDocsG2/blocks/search/index.rst

 .. image:: search-block-settings-categories-settings-new.png

-**Quick Search - General**
-To add search categories for Quick Search, open the list and select.
+**Quick Search - General**: Use it to add search categories for Quick Search.
+Open the list and select.

 .. image:: search-block-settings-categories-quick-select.png